 To wrap things up, I would choose a few yellow linen accents like some cozy seat cushions and pretty towels.

-Urban Farmhouse Kitchens With a Butter Yellow Touch
+Urban Farmhouse Kitchens With Butter Yellow Details

 I love how urban farmhouse kitchens mix natural textures with modern touches, and that buttery yellow color just ties everything together so nicely.
 It really brings a cozy feel to any part of the kitchen, whether it’s the island, backsplash, or those big barn-style cabinets.
 It’s like combining the best of both country living and city style!